thadguidry/respec/Developers-Guide.md

  * bc: a callback function, which you should call when the plugin's work is done.
 Note, eventually, cb() will be deprecated in favor of simply returning a promise.
 However, right now we use callbacks.

 As shown in the example above, a plugin should use the "conf" object to act on the "doc" in some way.
 And then call cb() when the work is done.

+**IMPORTANT**: Don't forget to run `npm run babel:build` to make sure your code gets compiled.
+Compiled plugins end up in the `js/` folder.
+You can also `npm run babel:watch`.

+### Built-in HTTP server
+You can launch a built in HTTP server during development by simply typing: `npm start`.

 ### Warning users of errors
 If you are creating a plugin that needs to show warnings to a user, you can use the "core/pubsubhub" utility.
 As the name suggests, this is a simple pub-sub-hub dispatcher.
 You should use this to dispatch "warn" or "error" messages to a user: